Objectives of the service

 - Belmap Building Age: classification of the age of buildings through change detection on series of remotely sensed images and historic maps.

 - Belmap Gardens: land cover within cadastral parcels providing information on impervious surfaces and presence of greenhouses, swimming pools and auxiliary buildings.

 - Belmap Roofs: classification of roof typologies and determination of roof characteristics (area, inclination, orientation), roof windows and solar panels.

 The Belmap Greenfields, Building Age, Gardens and Roofs modules are relevant in a wide variety of use cases in varying sectors such as for example:

-- Insurance and finance where building age, roof typologies and garden information is key in establishing the value of a property as well as for assessing fire and storm related risks.
+- Insurance and finance where building age, roof typologies and garden information are key in establishing the value of a property as well as for assessing fire and storm related risks.

-- Renewable energy where building age is essential for estimating energy efficiency of buildings, roof typologies and characteristics for estimating solar potential.
+- Renewable energy where building age is essential for estimating energy efficiency of buildings and roof typology, roof characteristics and existing solar panels are required for estimating solar potential.